Krishna-Teja-Thallapalli-Venkata/RRT_Star_path_planning/README.md

 The source code (`.h` and `.cpp` files in `src/`) includes Doxygen-compatible comments.
 To generate HTML documentation:
-1. Ensure Doxygen (and optionally Graphviz for diagrams) is installed.
+1. Ensure Doxygen is installed.
 2. Navigate to the project's root directory.
 3. Run the command: `doxygen Doxyfile`
 4. Open `doxygen_output/html/index.html` in a web browser.